 “Everywhere he wrestled he created tons of excitement,” Kozina explained.
 “His presence in the ring gave me a shot of encouragement and confidence, seeing as he was a smaller wrestler, but so dominant!”

-Dynamite and Davey Boy were former tag team champions in the WWE and Stampede Wrestling.
-During his time in the WWE Dynamite maintained his style and move set that he had honed while wrestling in New Japan.
-This made him a unique feature for the WWE as it afforded him a fan base that was drawn primarily to his wrestling ability as opposed to his peers whose fans were attracted to their characters or props.
+Dynamite and Davey Boy were former tag team champions in the World Wrestling Federation and Stampede Wrestling.
+During his time in the WWF, Dynamite maintained his style and move set that he had honed while wrestling in New Japan.
+This made him a unique feature for the WWF as it afforded him a fan base that was drawn primarily to his wrestling ability as opposed to his peers whose fans were attracted to their characters or props.